The term myasthenia gravis has a Latin and Greek origin. It literally means “grave muscle weakness.”

 Imaging

-Chest radiography is indicated to determine the presence of aspiration or other pneumonia, which commonly occur in patients with myasthenia gravis.
+Chest radiography is indicated to determine the presence of aspiration or other pneumonia, which commonly occurs in patients with myasthenia gravis.
 CT scan or MRI of the chest is highly accurate in detecting thymoma.

 Special Tests